 How To Approach Anxiety At The Beginning Of A Relationship

-Updated March 14, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 The beginning of a relationship is fragile and can be anxiety-inducing for everyone.
 For those who experience relationship anxiety, it doesn’t go away with time.
 In fact, it can get stronger the more attached they become to their partner.
 If this sounds like you, you might think that it’s just easier to be single.
-Eliminate the source of the stress, and the problem is solved!
+Eliminate the source of the relationship anxiety, and the problem is solved!

 But that means you miss out on finding someone truly special for you.
 While love can’t solve all of your problems, you can overcome your relationship anxiety.
 It will take work and won’t be easy, but it will be worth it when you find the right person.
 Knowing how to approach your anxiety will be the first step to not letting it control your relationship.